 When you are preparing for a 5K run, the road to success will be a slightly bumpy one (pun intended!).
-Get the basics right and brace yourself to handle the challenges a professional race may throw at you.
+Get the basics right and brace yourself to handle the challenges.
 5K runs are popular among new runners and veterans, both.
-When talking about a 5K run, the first question that springs to mind is how many miles is a 5K run?
+When talking about this run, the first question that comes to our mind is how many miles is a 5K run?
 Let us take a look at this and also how you can train your body for a running career in the 5K distance category.

 How Many Miles is a 5K